nsg/housefinder/README.md

 # House Finder

 So there are two larger sites that publishes houses here in Sweden.
-This to of course not cover the real estate agents internal lists, but this should cover most of the objects in the market.
+This do of course not cover the real estate agents internal lists, but this should cover most of the objects in the market.

 ## Booli API